CAS IT

 • VEE Finance and Accounting: Financial Accounting (ACC 131), Intermediate Business Finance (FIL 341) and Investments (FIL 242).

-Job outlook, earnings
+Job Outlook, earnings

 Surveys by the actuarial profession show the market to be excellent for job candidates.
 We recommend that students pass two actuarial professional exams and complete all VEE requirements in order to compete for good entry-level jobs.
 Internship experience, good communication skills, ability to use Microsoft Office software, some programming ability, and understanding of the insurance business will enhance employment prospects.
 Information for students seeking employment and internships is posted at the Web site of our Actuarial Program.
 Students can inquire about an insurance minor at the Katie School of Insurance and Financial Services of Illinois State University.